Are Frozen Vegetables Better Than Canned?

 Plain vs seasoned products

 The right frozen vegetable format depends on how you sell and how your customer cooks.
-IQF vegetables are ideal when piece separation and portion control matter.
+IQF vegetables are suitable when piece separation and portion control matter.
 Mixed vegetables can support retail convenience and meal components.
-Custom cuts can improve plate presentation, cook-time control, and factory line compatibility.
-USDA frozen vegetable standards themselves distinguish styles, grades, and pack requirements, which reflects how specification-sensitive this category is.
+Custom cuts can improve plate presentation, cook-time control and factory line compatibility.

 What a Reliable Frozen Vegetable Supplier Should Offer